Frequently Asked Questions and Answers

 What do I have to do to ensure that I have a room in the residence hall?

 The residence hall is a very popular living option.
 You should complete a Housing Application, pay the $200 application fee, and register for classes as soon as possible.
 After doing so, pay your residence hall fees ($2,380 for the semester).

 When will I know that I have secured a room in the residence hall?

 All students who are assigned to a room will receive a printed room assignment packet after having paid residence hall fees.

 Is the $200.00 application fee refundable if I am not placed into the residence hall?

-The application processing fee is only refundable if you attempted to secure a room with full payment and none is available.
-In such case, you may make a written request to Mr. Robert Smith, Director of Housing (email@example.com) if you wish to receive a refund.
+Yes, the application processing fee is refundable only if you attempted to secure a room with full payment and none is available.
+In such case, you may make a written request to the Director of Housing at email@example.com if you wish to receive a refund.